csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Jonah King - 3-D Space Shooter

 - [**Documentation**](https://github.com/user-attachments/files/29263679/3-D.Space.Shooter.-.Jonah.King.pdf?raw=true)
-- **Abstract**: "In order to make the greatness of my senior project happen I used Unity, Visual Studio, and C#.
+- **Abstract**: This project used Unity, Visual Studio, and C#.
 Unity is a game development software that uses a sophisticated UI to make programming for games a much more manageable task.
 It makes it easier to hookup different prefabs to code Scripts and then develop scenes that a user can play out in a game.
-I also used Unities Asset store to get all of my models and sound bites that I used in the project.
-I chose C# because Unities scripts are meant to be constructed using C# and defaults to Visual studio which automagically connects the code you construct to the physical game."
+This project also used Unities Asset store to get all of the models and sound bites that were used in the project.
+C# was used because Unities scripts are meant to be constructed using C# and defaults to Visual studio which automagically connects the code you construct to the physical game.

 ## Andal & Tibayan - 3D Video Conference Parts 1 and 2
 - [**Documentation Part 1**](https://github.com/user-attachments/files/29290509/3D.Video.Conference.Part.1.-.Andal.Tibayan.pdf?raw=true)